Germany: Lawmakers split over COVID vaccine rights proposal | DW | 26.07.2021

 It is a question of removing the restrictions on basic rights rather than giving vaccinated people privileges, he told the media group.

-He was following in the vein of German Interior Minister Horst Seehofer who said in an interview with broadcaster RTL/ntv on Sunday that Braun's proposal "is not a descrimination against the unvaccinated."
+He was following in the vein of German Interior Minister Horst Seehofer who said in an interview with broadcaster RTL/ntv on Sunday that Braun's proposal "is not a discrimination against the unvaccinated."

 However, constitutional lawyer Stephan Rixen issued a warning against blanket rules as a means of encouraging vaccine uptake.